 Chapter 3: The Journey

 His shivering only increased as she assisted him down Púrén.
-The man who had been endowed astounding agility and coordination now stumbled off his horse and temporarily placed all his weight onto Mulan who was not expecting such a weight, thus they found themselves on the ground with him on top of her, their faces only an inch away, rain dripping from him to her.
+The man who had been endowed astounding agility and coordination now stumbled off his horse and temporarily placed all his weight onto Mulan who was not expecting such a weight, thus they found themselves on the ground with him on top of her, their faces only an inch away, straggles of his hair circling her face, rain dripping down from the tip of his nose to hers.
+Their chests were both contracting and and expanding from the occurrence.
+Glazed over eyes met and lingered on widened, shocked eyes.
 He slurred out, "My apologies" before attempting to stand up, but finding he couldn't, he rolled off onto his back beside her.
 With a flushed face she sprang up to her feet feeling the wind hit the back of her cloak damp from the rain water.
 She took one breath to calm down from the confusion of what had just occurred before assisting a confused looking man to his feet and walking him over to a tree to sit.
 She quickly assembled a place for a fire and discovered a few semi-dry branches in the great oak that was protecting them from the worst of the storm.
-Once she got a solid flame started safely out of the wind she led the confused Shang over to the fire.
+A fire only accomplished after entrusting all training and experience from when she was enlisted.
+Once she got a solid flame started safely out of the wind, she led the confused Shang over to the fire.
 She dug through both their saddle bags and found three extra blankets to wrap around him, some green tea, and some sugar cane for him to chew.
 She may not know how to cook but she certainly knew how to survive.
 After pulling her cloak tighter she sat down a few inches from the silent, shivering Shang.
 She started boiling water for brewing tea in the small travel pot every soldier carried.
-The water was boiling and the long night of looking after Shang began.
+The water was boiling and the long night of looking after a disoriented Shang began.

 The first light of sunrise hit her eyes like a blessing from the gods themselves.
 She had managed to successfully keep Shang from falling asleep in his dangerous condition all night and stay awake herself, though the temptation of sleep did not go unnoticed by her body.